Natural Gas As A Climate Fix Sparks Friction

 SHOGREN: Sierra Club's Bruce Nilles came all the way from Washington cheer Cornell on.
 He heads the group's fight against coal and he's gung-ho about natural gas as a remedy to climate change.

-Mr. BRUCE NILLES (Sierra Club): Natural gas is going to play a critical role in our energy mix for the next two to three, if not four, decades.
+BRUCE NILLES: Natural gas is going to play a critical role in our energy mix for the next two to three, if not four, decades.

 SHOGREN: Nilles believes part of the solution lies right under Cornell University and much of western New York, Pennsylvania, and West Virginia - the giant Marcellus shale gas field.

-Ms. KATE BARTHOLOMEW (Chair, Sierra Club, New York Finger Lakes Region): That's all well and good, but also one of the Sierra Club's priorities is about clean water.
+KATE BARTHOLOMEW: That's all well and good, but also one of the Sierra Club's priorities is about clean water.

 SHOGREN: Kate Bartholomew is the volunteer chair of Sierra Club's local chapter in New York's Finger Lakes region.
 She's a high school biology teacher, and she's worried that this area's fabulous lakes and drinking wells will be poisoned by chemical-laced water pumped under ground by drilling companies.
 She says she confronted Nilles about this during a breakfast before the tour.